vzhd1701/enex2notion/README.md

 The upload will take some time since each note is uploaded block-by-block, so you'll probably need some way of resuming it. `--done-file` is precisely for that.
 All uploaded note hashes will be stored there, so the next time you start, the upload will continue from where you left off.

 All uploaded notebooks will appear under the automatically created `Evernote ENEX Import` page.
+You can change that name with the `--root-page` option.
 The program will mark unfinished notes with `[UNFINISHED UPLOAD]` text in the title.
 After successful upload, the mark will be removed.

 ### Upload modes